Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Experiment

 \subsection{Experiments on existing BetaE dataset (Tree-Form)}

 As our FIT utilizes a pretrained neural link predictor, for fairness, we use the same checkpoint provided by CQD~\citep{minervini_complex_2022} to compare.
 We note that LMPNN~\citep{wang_logical_2023} also builds its model by the same checkpoint and adds its own new learnable parameters, thus LMPNN is also added as a baseline.
-Additionally, the connection to QTO is explained in Appendix~\ref{app:connection to QTO}.
+Additionally, the connection to QTO is explained in Appendix~\ref{app:connection to QTO}, where we show how FIT is a pure extension to QTO.

 Since CQD is not able to answer queries with negation, we split the experiment result into the positive part and the negative part.
 The result of the positive queries is shown in Table~\ref{tab:tree form}.
 We have found that our FIT algorithm surpasses both baselines in all knowledge graphs.
 Most significantly, when the diameter of the query graph gets bigger, like 3p queries, the advantage of our FIT are enormous.
 As for the result of negative queries, FIT outperforms LMPNN by a large margin in all query types.